viconstel/Airbnb_price_predictor/README.md

 the **MAE** metric by taking the logarithm of the target values.

-Demo of this app is available by the link:\
+Demo of this app is available by the link
+(*if it didn't load quickly, you need to wait a little, Heroku needs to wake up*):\
 [Airbnb price predictor](https://nameless-oasis-11721.herokuapp.com/)